tauoms/react-zoo/README.md

 # React Zoo App

 A practice React app with add/remove likes and remove card functionality.
 Animals can be browsed by category.
-Each animal has its own page (click "More info" in card).
+Each animal has its own page (click "More info" in card) with a back button.
+Info paragraph on animal page is fetched from wikipedia.

 ## Technologies used